nphuc0311/House-Prices-Prediction/README.md

-# House Prices Prediction - Production ML Pipeline
+# House Prices Prediction - Production ML Pipeline with Explainability

 A modular, CLI-driven, and extensible Python project for House Prices prediction using scikit-learn pipelines.
-This project refactors a Jupyter Notebook into production-ready code with comprehensive benchmarking, hyperparameter tuning, and interactive demo capabilities.
+This project refactors a Jupyter Notebook into production-ready code with comprehensive benchmarking, hyperparameter tuning, **model explainability (XAI)**, and interactive demo capabilities.

 ## 🚀 Features